 Curriculum

-Yucai offers six levels (K-5) of Chinese classes for the after-school program.
+In the 2023-2024 school year, Yucai plans to offer two levels (Level 1 for beginners and Level 2 for intermediate-level students or higher) of Chinese classes for the after-school program.
 The textbooks, MeiZhou Chinese, are adopted for this program, which includes the textbook, students’ workbook, vocabulary flash cards and audio CD.

 Date ( Download One-page Calendar )